Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/FeatureStartAndEnd.md

 In an ideal world, all scenario should start from a clean slate with no previous set up performed.

-This is desirable to ensure there are no preconditions or ordering which can lead to the success and failure of any given scenario.
+This is desirable to ensure there are no preconditions or ordering effects which can lead to the success and failure of any scenario.
-Provided this is the case, it is possible to run any one scenario in isolation, and expect that scenario to pass.

-Generally, where each scenario shares some set up steps, these steps are put into a `Background:` section which is a standard part of the Cucumber / gherkin language.
+Often, where each scenario shares some set up steps, these steps are put into a `Background:` section.
 The background section runs for every scenario.

-However, there are often valid and pragmatic reasons why you might want to perform background steps at the feature level.
+However, there are often reasons why you might want to perform background steps just once per feature.

 For example: